Here's What You Need to Know about Driving the Strada delle Vette

 To drive the beautiful panoramic road without stopping will take most people between 1 and 2 hours.
 The drive offers stunning views.
 Speed is limited to 30km/h.

 Is Strada delle Vette open?

 Set high in the Carnic Alps, in the Dolomites, it’s said to be the highest road open for vehicles in the Friuli region.
-It is usually impassable from late October through late June or early July (depending on snow).
-The open and close dates all depend on snowmelt and snowfall each year.
+It tops out at 1.991m (6,532ft) at Monte Crostis.
+It is usually impassable in winters.
 Do not take this road during severe weather conditions.

 Is Panoramica delle Vette difficult?

-The road is extremely defiant, with 40 hairpin turns, huge drops and very narrow parts, so proceed cautiously and hope no other vehicles come from the other direction.
+If you’re scared of narrow mountain roads, this is not the drive for you.
+The road is extremely defiant, with 40 hairpin turns, huge drops and extremely narrow parts, so proceed cautiously and hope no other vehicles come from the other direction.
+It’s essentially a single wide road with no divider line.
 Better not to do it with large SUVs or campers because the maneuvering spaces are almost non-existent.
-It tops out at 1.991m (6,532ft) at Monte Crostis.
 The inclination is usually somewhere between 12-18% and there is no flat stretch, hitting a 20% of maximum gradient through some of the ramps.
 Over the whole drive there’s no roof, no place to hide, when a storm hits the exposed place.
 In some turns use your horn and listen.
 It can save your life.